I Hate Debt, But the Reasons Why Might Surprise You

 One of your most powerful tools for staying out of debt and being in control is aging your money, YNAB’s Rule Four.
 This gives time to deal with whatever life might throw at you.
 You can plan for the whole month at a time, and really appreciate the big picture.

-But it’s awfully tough to save up your buffer and live on last month's income when you’re writing big checks to credit card or auto loan companies every month.
+But it’s awfully tough to save up a month's worth of expenses and live on last month's income when you’re writing big checks to credit card or auto loan companies every month.
 With debt, it simply takes longer to get there.

 The Big Picture on Debt

-These are really good reasons not to take on new debt, and why I wrote last time about being selective about what makes for “good debt.”
+These are really good reasons for not borrowing money, and why I wrote last time about being selective about what makes for “good debt.”
 If it’s going to impact your cash flow and your decision making in these ways, I sure want it to be something important, and something that adds value to your life.
-There’s plenty of room to engage in friendly debate about how mortgages, student loans, and other debt fit into that.
+There’s plenty of room to engage in friendly debate about how mortgages, student loans, car loans, home equity loans, and other debt fit into that.
 The important thing is that it's about your priorities.
 I think using YNAB makes you a lot better at identifying what those are.
+When it's possible and makes sense for your situation, becoming debt-free can be a powerful personal finance goal that creates space for the priorities that matter most to you.